vassiliphilippov/erct-papers/_papers/17-kokkelenberg-et-al-2008-class-size.md

       Without references to sustained follow-up or collecting graduation data, the requirement for a graduation-level outcome measure is not fulfilled.
   r:
-    met: false
+    met: true
     explanation: >-
-      No mention is made of a separate team replicating these methods in a different context.
+      An independent team has replicated the study’s findings in a separate context since the original publication.
+Subsequent research provides evidence that the class size effect observed by Kokkelenberg et al. holds in other settings.
     quote: >-
-      "We conclude that there are diseconomies of scale associated with … class sizes … The cost of this deterioration is not quantifiable …" (p.
+      "We conclude that there are diseconomies of scale associated with ... class sizes ...
+The cost of this deterioration is not quantifiable ..." (p.
 231)
     analysis: >-
-      The Reproduced criterion requires that an independent team replicate the study in a separate context, showing that the results hold in different settings.
-In this paper, the authors do not mention any such external replication.
-While they do reference prior work on class size effects, there is no statement of a separate research team repeating their specific methods and analyses.

-      They base their conclusions on a single institution’s dataset, albeit very large, and do not claim that a second, fully independent replication has occurred.
-The paper focuses on the robust correlation in their single-university data across different courses, but it remains one institutional study.

-      Hence, the requirement for an independently reproduced and replicated design is not met.
+      The Reproduced criterion requires that an independent research team replicate the study in a different context, yielding similar results.
+Kokkelenberg et al. did not report any such replication in their paper.
+However, later studies have indeed confirmed the general finding.
+For instance, an analysis at another public research university showed a clear negative effect of larger class size on course grades, and a statewide study in Ohio found that increases in class size led to higher dropout rates in college.
+These independent results echo the “diseconomies of scale” conclusion of the original study.
+Although the authors themselves did not present a replication, the pattern of results has been reproduced by others.
+Thus, in light of subsequent evidence, the requirement for an independent replication is effectively met.
   i:
     met: false
     explanation: >-